clracho/FPGA-custom-ARM-processor/README.md

 To use, create a new Vivado project and select Basys 3 Artix-7 as target device.
 Add all files to the project, and create a contraints file for interacting with FPGA.
 Generate bitstream and program bitstream to FPGA.
-Instructions are input via switches and buttons.
+Instructions are contained in program.txt file.